nkrendel/anagrams-test/NOTES.md

     1. Delete all words in the corpus (either via the DELETE /words api or via a redis client).
     2. Edit ```application.properties``` and set ```corpus.initialize``` to ```true```.
-    3. Rebuild the app.
-The corpus currently gets initialized in the Spring Test phase of the build.
+    3. Rebuild and re-run the app.
+You will see a message in the log: "INITIALIZING CORPUS".
+It will take a while...
-    4. Run the app.
-The corpus will now contain all the words in the dictionary file with their anagrams.

 - Design overview and trade-offs you considered